pulumi/pulumi-go-provider/README.md

 	a.Describe(&c.AccessKey, "The access key for the provider's backend") }

-// All resources must implement Create at a minumum. func (HelloWorld) Create(
+// All resources must implement Create at a minimum. func (HelloWorld) Create(
 	ctx context.Context, req infer.CreateRequest[HelloWorldArgs],
 ) (infer.CreateResponse[HelloWorldState], error) {